yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 1. Connect to your universe using [ysqlsh](../../../admin/ysqlsh/#starting-ysqlsh).

-1. Create a tablespace to ensure that the leaders for the keys in the example transaction are located in node `127.0.0.2`, so that you can correctly simulate the scenario by stopping that node.
+1. Create a tablespace to ensure that the leaders for the keys in the example transaction are located in node-2, so that you can correctly simulate the scenario by stopping that node.

     {{< note title="Note" >}}
 The examples use tablespaces so that the failure scenarios run in a deterministic manner in your cluster setup.
 YugabytedDB handles transaction failures in the same way either with or without tablespaces.